go-outside-labs/story-protocol-takehome/literature_review/README.md

 1. An off-chain pre-processing server as part of the core data.
 2. An new private Module that would responsible for connecting to this pre-formatted data.
 3. Hooks that would talk to the private Module.
-For instance, a hook that can submit PIR-formatted encrypted messages for a private oracle search or a private infringement detection request.
+For instance, a hook that can submit PIR-formatted encrypted messages from a private oracle search or a private infringement detection request.
 4. Application layers performing queries (client side)

-In another design, the **Registration Module** could support private functions for searching for IP assets (and their metadata).
+Finally, Iit's important to note that PIR protocols do not ensure data integrity or authentication.
+An authenticated-PIR scheme could combine a unauthenticated multi-server PIR scheme with a standard integrity-protection mechanism, such as Merkle trees.

+In this approach, PIR servers would download the data from the blockchain to construct PIR databases.
+For each database, the PIR server would create a description file (usually called a *manifest file*).
+The user would collect all available block headers and fetch the manifest files from the PIR servers to later efficiently query the PIR database.

 <br>